Nimble Advertizer technology details

 The following articles will give all information about SCTE-35 markers usage in Nimble Streamer:

-8. Ads logging
+8. Ads logging and stats

 To enable ads logs, go to nimble.conf and add log_advertisements=true line.
 Once you restart Nimble Streamer, you will get ads logs saved to advertisements.log file.
 Each line in the log represents a single ad insertion.
 Visit config description page to learn more about making changes to Nimble Streamer config.